russellpierce/naptime/README.md

 #> on the right-hand side and was dropped
 #> Warning in model.matrix.default(mt, mf, contrasts): problem with term 1 in
 #> model.matrix: no columns are assigned
-#> Warning in nap_warn("unhandled input for naptime: ", as.character(e), "; sleeping for default duration"): unhandled input for naptime: Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'naptime' for signature '"glm"'
+#> Warning: unhandled input for naptime: Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'naptime' for signature '"glm"'
 #> ; sleeping for default duration
-#> [1] 0.1
+#> NULL
 ```

 If you find a reasonable input-type for which `naptime::naptime()` doesn't have a reasonable response, please file [an issue](https://github.com/drknexus/naptime/issues).